 See also Party Hostels in Prague, Czech Republic.

-The people in Portugal know how to have a good time.
+The nightlife in Portugal has something for everybody.
 Lisbon and Porto both have very active nightlife scenes.
 In Lisbon, the city center is full of bars and nightclubs that come alive after the crowds enjoy dinner at a variety of restaurants and cafes.
 Theater productions are also popular in Lisbon.
 In Porto, you'll find plenty of activities centered around wine and port, naturally.
 Also, the city center here has a large number of bars and dance clubs.
 The downtown area of Porto has seen a significant resurgence of bars and clubs at night in recent years.
 Other smaller cities, especially around resort areas, can have a vibrant nightlife scene, especially during the busy summer months.

 Albufeira: It's probably the most infamous party destination in the Algarve and it won't disappoint.
 During the peak summer months you'll find the streets around the popular "Strip" filled with tourists and party-goers.
 There are hen and stag parties, backpackers, and drunken travelers out for a good time.
 The Strip has become so popular that there are now bars and clubs on the adjacent streets as well.
 If you're not staying in the area, you'll likely want to take a taxi, as it's a couple kilometers outside of the town center.

-Portugal is known as a popular and fun resort destination.
+Portugal is a popular resort destination that attracts visitors from everywhere.
 With such a long stretch of coastline, beach resorts are very common.
 Towns in the Algarve such as Portimao and Albufiera have smaller hotels, but if you travel out of the towns along the coastline you'll find larger beach resorts, some of which are all-inclusive.
 The same can be said for the smaller towns on the Atlantic coast, where historic fishing villages are mingled with larger resort properties.
 While some of these larger resorts are adult-only, most are family-friendly, and a range of prices and luxury is offered.

 Faro: Popular resorts include Vila Vita Parc Resort and Spa, Conrad Algarve, and Tivoli Carvoeiro.